Shagun12gupta/Network-Monitoring-and-Alert-Systme/README.md

 -This module contains functions for detecting various types of network attacks, including DDoS, SQL Injection, XSS, and more.

 **##Contributing**

 Feel free to fork the repository, make changes, and submit pull requests.
 Any improvements or bug fixes are welcome!

-This README covers the essential aspects of your project, including setup, usage, and a
+This README covers the essential aspects of your project, including setup, usage, and a brief description of the different scripts.
+Be sure to update the `<repository-url>` and any other placeholder values as needed.